Chicago Blackhawks: Media and announcers

 Radio broadcasts since the 1970s and into the mid-2000s varied between WBBM (780) and WMAQ/WSCR (670).
 Both frequencies are 50,000-watt clear channel stations that allowed the Blackhawks to be heard across the country at night, but Blackhawks games often came into conflict with White Sox baseball by the start of April.
 On April 30, 2008, the team signed a three-year deal with WGN Radio (720 AM), another 50,000-watt station, with games airing alternately instead on WIND (560 AM) in scheduling conflict situations during the baseball season due to the Cubs having contractual preference to air on WGN; these moved to WGWG-LP (Channel 6/87.7 FM, an analog television station carrying an audio-only sports talk format using a quirk in the FM band) in mid-2014 when Tribune began a local marketing agreement with that station's owner.
-During the 2010 Stanley Cup Finals, the Cubs agreed to allow the Blackhawks games to be broadcast on WGN and have the Cubs revert to WIND when there was a conflict.
-This allowed the Finals games to be heard over a larger area due to WGN's clear-channel signal.
+During the 2010 Stanley Cup Final, the Cubs agreed to allow the Blackhawks games to be broadcast on WGN and have the Cubs revert to WIND when there was a conflict.
+This allowed the Cup Final's games to be heard over a larger area due to WGN's clear-channel signal.
 All Blackhawk games are also streamed live on wgnradio.com, regardless of whether the games are on WGN or WGWG-LP.
 WLUP-FM (97.9 FM) was also utilized as an alternate station.

-As of the 2022–23 season, Chris Vosters and John Wiedeman call play-by-play on television and radio, respectively.
-Patrick Sharp and Troy Murray serve as the TV color commentator, with Colby Cohen and Caley Chelios providing occasional game analysis and other content on various media.
+As of the 2024–25 season, Rick Ball and John Wiedeman call play-by-play on television and radio, respectively.
+Darren Pang and Troy Murray serve as the TV and radio color commentator respectively, with Caley Chelios providing occasional game analysis and other content on various media.